letisjamuco/techfall/README.md

 ### 2. Failure - A World Without Technology
 If the player loses and the system collapses, the game moves to a **post-technology world**.
 Technology is gone.
-What remains is emptiness, silence, and reset.
+What remains is emptiness, silence, and a reset.

 ### 3. Success - AI Takeover
 If the player performs perfectly and maintains full control, **AI takes over**.